jordynsaltzman/defeat-the-monster/README.md

-# defeat-the-monster
+# Defeat The Monster
-Fight a virtual monster in this Python CLI!
+This is my first Python application.